TEAMuP-dev/audacitorch/README.md

 <a name="pip"/>

-You can download audacitorch using pip, the command to do so is found below:
+You can install `audacitorch` using pip:

 ```
 pip install audacitorch